About CitationNet

 Single PMID query on a time axis: the query paper sits in the centre; to the left (older) are References (backward) — the papers it cites and the papers those cite, two hops; to the right (newer) are Citations (forward) — the papers that cite it and the papers that cite those; Both fetches the left and right sides together.

-Returns the queries plus the papers one hop out in your chosen direction, surfacing the shared and overlapping references (or citations) that tie those papers together.
+Returns the queries plus the papers one hop out in your chosen direction, surfacing the shared and overlapping references (or citations) that tie those papers together — a work cited by two or more of your queries is outlined in green.

 Multiple PMID query on a time axis: two query papers sit in the centre; to the left (older) are References (backward) — the papers they cite, one hop, with shared references linking the seeds; to the right (newer) are Citations (forward) — the papers that cite them; Both fetches the left and right sides together.
 Multiple queries expand one hop in each direction versus two for a single query.